-Egg: Females typically lay a single, pale egg on a leaf of the host plant.
+Egg: A single, pale egg is deposited on or near host plant.
 Many field guides describe Silver-spotted Skipper eggs as green, but they often appear to be white.
-Reddish eggs have also been observed.
+Reddish and even red-ringed eggs have also been observed.
 (See photos below.)

-This skipper species is very widespread, ranging from southern Canada and throughout most of the U.S. except west Texas and the Great Basin..
+This species is widespread, ranging from southern Canada and throughout most of the U.S. Expectations are that it will eventually be documented in every county in Alabama.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.